PhirePhly/fcix/www/_posts/2018-07-14-intro-to-irr-rpsl.md

 You'll be needing this tag on every object, so embrace it.

 At this point, you've created an object for your actual autonomous system, except that there's still no IP address blocks tagged to it, and we've described a routing policy using an `as-set` list of ASNs which we haven't defined.
-Explaining this part of RPSL is a little tricky, since `aut-num` export statements generally reference `as-sets`, which also reference `aut-nums`, and export statements can get _extremely_ complicated since they allow all sorts of boolean logic.
+Explaining this part of RPSL is a little tricky, since `aut-num` export and mp-export statements generally reference `as-sets`, which also reference `aut-nums`, and export statements can get _extremely_ complicated since they allow all sorts of boolean logic.
 For example, you can create multiple `as-set` objects, then define export statements per peer with different sets of ASNs exported per peer, ANDed together with individual prefixes and `route-set` objects, which are _sets_ of individual prefixes.
 This example just included one export policy for all peers, which is probably pretty good for most networks.